reUSD (Re Protocol) — Retail Risk Report

 Audits & security

-• No bug bounty disclosed publicly — gap relative to mature DeFi protocols.
-The off-chain auditing posture (Grant Thornton annual + Network Firm daily) compensates partially for the asset-class but not the contract-layer.
+• Still no bug bounty disclosed publicly — a gap relative to mature DeFi protocols.
+The off-chain auditing posture (Grant Thornton annual + Network Firm daily) compensates partially for the asset class, but not for the contract layer.

 Score breakdown